 Fearful that the situation would further deteriorate, the waiter discreetly filled two glasses from a kitchen sink.

 However, before he was able to bring the glasses to the table, he was tackled by colleagues and confined in a storage room for several hours until he came to his senses.

 Amid the confusion, the couple escaped to a nearby bakery and bought sandwiches they later ate while walking — as if they were animals.
-Worst of all, say witnesses, the couple took turns drinking old, stale and possibly rotten water from a sports bottle they carried in their backpack.
+Worst of all, say witnesses, the couple took turns drinking old, stale and possibly rotten water from a bottle the woman carried in her purse.

 Even with the offenders gone, many customers found they had lost their appetites and could not finish their meals.

-“We use tap water to fill our toilets and clean our cars, not to put into our bodies,” said one customer who, by her own estimate, spends over 2000 euros a year on a particular brand of mineral water simply because the label includes a pretty image of a mountain.
+“We use tap water to fill our toilets and clean our cars, not to consume,” said one customer who, by her own estimate, spends over 2000 euros a year on a particular brand of mineral water simply because the label includes a pretty image of a mountain.

 “This is what happens when you allow uncivilized farm people into our brasseries and restaurants,” said another customer who regularly orders expensive sparkling water only to enjoy the sound of its bubbles.